 There are many people in our society for whom the recommended physical distancing measures are not an option.
 We have 61 million women and 47 million men with disabilities in the EU.
 Many of them depend on help from others to eat, dress or shower, which makes physical distancing almost impossible.

+Due to substandard and overcrowded housing conditions, Roma face an increased risk of contracting Covid-19.
+Limited access to water, electricity and sanitation creates serious health concerns.
 Across the EU, 30 % of Roma households live without any access to tap water.
-Without running water in the house, it is very difficult to frequently wash hands, which is one of the key ways to protect yourself against Covid-19.
+Without running water in the house, it is very difficult to frequently wash hands, which is one of the key ways to protect yourself against the Covid-19.

 What policymakers need to know

 - Women and men from certain minority groups face additional challenges arising from societal prejudices and stereotypes.
 Policymakers need to identify which groups are at higher risk of discrimination and social exclusion and to propose targeted measures to mitigate these risks.